eldoy/susana/README.md

 Check out `lib/susana/app.rb` to see all the things that are included.
 You will love making apps with Susana.

 ### Status
-Everything is working but libraries are new, please report issues.
+Everything is working, please report issues.
 Contributions are welcome.

 MIT licensed.